-He introduces readers to the house that we will come to know well
+He introduces readers to the house that we will come to know well.

 “From the back porch Bosch could look northeast across Burbank and Glendale … Looking out on the Valley never failed to give Bosch a sense of power.”

-In addition, outlines source of the payment
+In addition, he outlines the source of the purchase.